Manava Bharati India International School: History

-Manava Bharati was the project of founder Chairman the late Dr. Durga Prasad Panday.
-An academician and educationist, Dr. Pandey was educated at Banares Hindu University, India and the universities of Cambridge, England and Leiden, the Netherlands.
+Manava Bharati was the project of the founder Chairman the late Dr. Durga Prasad Panday.
+An academician and educationist, Dr. Pandey was educated at Banaras Hindu University, India, and the universities of Cambridge, England, and Leiden, the Netherlands.
 He was associated with the Indian National Freedom Struggle in both; its revolutionary and Gandhian programmes at the cost of suffering imprisonment twice.

 He was a close compatriot of another revolutionary, Pt.
 Madan Mohan Malviya who suggested his name as a Hindi/Sanskrit teacher to Guru Rabindra Nath Tagore, who in turn invited him to join the Vishwa Bharati.

 It was poet Tagore who motivated him to pursue his higher studies and proceed to Europe where he took a Ph.D. from Kings College, Cambridge University, England.
 'Babuji' as he was fondly known, decided to dedicate his life to the cause of child education.
-He followed his inclination to develop the concept of child education, which he had nurtured while in association with Poet Rabindra Nath Tagore at the 'Vishwa Bharati', prior to leaving for England.
+He followed his inclination to develop the concept of child education, which he had nurtured while in association with Poet Rabindra Nath Tagore at the 'Vishwa Bharati', before leaving for England.

-In 1941, he founded the Manava Bharati institution, a centre for learning on the lines of 'Shantiniketan' and engaged in developing it.
-Manava Bharati has developed into four centres at Mussoorie, Dehradun, Delhi and Varanasi.
+In 1941, he founded the Manava Bharati institution, a center for learning on the lines of 'Shantiniketan', and engaged in developing it.
+Manava Bharati has developed into four centers at Mussoorie, Dehradun, Delhi, and Varanasi.
 Babuji's philanthropy earned him 'The Order of the St. John' in 1966.

 Manava Bharati flourished at 'Shakti Ashram' in Rajpur (midway between Dehradun and Mussoorie) in Uttaranchal.
 The institute's foundation stone was laid by Mahatma Gandhi.

 To accommodate the increase of students in 1948, the school relocated to a big estate called ‘Dumbarni’ in Mussoorie, ‘The Queen of Hills’.
 This estate had once belonged to the Church of England where it ran a school for English girls.

 The idea of the development of Manava Bharati India International School, Delhi sprung from a chance meeting Dr. Pandey had during the early 1970s with his friend the Late Dr. Aditya Nath Jha the first Lt.
 Governor of Delhi.

 Religious representatives from all over the world laid the foundation stone of Manava Bharati India International School Delhi, on 11 February 1974.